-Shanghai only issues police certificate to long-term foreign residents.
-To be considered as a long-term resident, you must have lived in the city for 6 months or more evidenced by China residence permits, Temporary Residence Registration Form(s), property ownership certificate(s) and/or tenancy agreement(s).
+Shanghai only issues police certificates to long-term foreign residents.
+To be considered as a long-term resident, you must have lived in the city for 6 months or more evidenced by China residence permits, Temporary Residence Registration Form(s) (TRRF), property ownership certificate(s) and/or tenancy agreement(s).

-All applicants must provide the following documents to Shanghai Oriental Notary Office:
+All applicants need provide the following documents to Shanghai Oriental Notary Office:

-- Any prior passport that contains pages with China entry and exit stamps and residence permit.
+- Passport(s) including pages with China entry and exit stamps and residence permit

 - A power of attorney if a third-party representative makes the application on your behalf.

-Yes.
-Please make sure that the copy is complete, meaning that it includes all blank pages and the front and back covers.
+Yes, but the copy needs to be complete, including all blank pages and the front and back covers.

-My TRRFs are lost.
+Q: My TRRF is lost.
 What can I do?

-You or a third-party representative may request the local police stations to re-print your TRRFs.
+A: You may request the local police stations to re-print your TRRF.
 Make sure that the documents come with the police’s official stamp.

-There’s nothing you can do, because the notary will not issue you a certificate for any periods when you used the lost passport.
-If you need the certificate immigration purposes, you should prepare a statement explaining why you cannot get a China police certificate.
+A: There’s nothing you can do because the notary will not accept your application if you cannot provide the passport.
+If you need the certificate for immigration purposes, you may consider preparing a statement explaining why you cannot get a China police certificate.

-In addition to the general document, Shanghai Oriental Notary Office requires applicants to provide documents specifically applicable to the category of residence permits they held.
+In addition to the general document, Shanghai Oriental Notary Office requires applicants to provide documents specifically applicable to the purpose of residence as shown in residence permits.
 In particular, the notary divides applicants into 3 categories: (1) applicants with residence permits for study; (2) applicants with residence permits for work; and (3) applicants with residence permits for private affairs or family reunion.
-I will discuss below the required documents for each category.

-An applicant who held residence permits for work must provide the following original documents:
+(1) An applicant who held residence permits for work need to provide the following documents:

 - Employer letter confirming no criminal conviction